 Allow yourself to dream a little about how you’d like things to be.
 Develop new goals for yourself and your child and gradually work towards them.

 Thoughts from other single parents

 The challenges of being a single parent change over time.
 You and/or your former partner might repartner, which will add a whole new dimension to your arrangements.
 And of course, children constantly grow and their needs change.

-- ‘I’m able to instill a sense of values and responsibility, and be a positive role model to my children, without the conflict of another parent to deal with.
+- ‘I’m able to instil a sense of values and responsibility, and be a positive role model to my children, without the conflict of another parent to deal with.
 Hard work?
 Yes.
 Lonely?
 Often.
 But easier?
 MUCH!’